-While the latter lines sketch a conventional expression language, the first line contains key elements of object-orientation: the result of a path expression may denote (sets of, sequences of) objects, paths can be tested if they are $defined\ (\partial P)$ within a store, the $dynamic\ type\ (P.isType\ (T))$ and the $kind\ (P.isKind\ (T))$ of an object may be tested.
+While the latter lines sketch a conventional expression language, the first line contains key elements of objectorientation: the result of path expression may denote (sets of, sequences of) objects, paths can be tested if they are defined (∂P) within a store, the dynamic type (P.isType(T)) and the kind (P.isKind(T)) of an object may be tested.
 Recall that casts can change the static type of an object, while the dynamic type is just the type of an object at creation time; the kind of an object is defined as the dynamic type and all its subtypes.
-These concepts can be found in many object-oriented languages, e. g., Java, C#, and UML/OCL.
+These concepts can be found in many object-oriented languages, e.g., Java, C#, and UML/OCL.

 We refrain from a presentation of the (obvious) type inference rules for COOL.

 An assertion over a state σ in COOL is denoted as $\sigma \models E$.
 Semantically, an assertion is a set of states σ that satisfy E (which must be of type Boolean).

 We present our framework for encoding object-oriented data structures and assertion languages together with a small example (see Figure 1): we assume a class Node with an attribute i of type Integer and the attributes left and right, both of type Node.
 Further, we assume a subclass CNode of Node with an attribute color of type Boolean.
-Thus, we have CNode < Node in the subtype ordering, and $CNode \mapsto \{color \mapsto Boolean\}, Node \mapsto \{left \mapsto Node, \ldots\}\}$.
-Note, however, that the COOL assertions are based on a two-valued semantics (similar to Spec# or JML), whereas OCL [1] (a constraint language for UML [2]) is based on a three-valued logic, i.e., the type Boolean ranges over true, false, and OclUndefined.
+Thus, we have CNode < Node in the subtype ordering, and {CNode \mapsto {color \mapsto Boolean}, Node \mapsto {left \mapsto Node, ...}}.
+Note, however, that the COOL assertions are based on a two-valued semantics (similar to Spec# or JML), whereas OCL [Obj03a] (a constraint language for UML [Obj03b]) is based on a three-valued logic, i.e., the type Boolean ranges over true, false, and OclUndefined.

-While our datatype package was developed within the HOL-OCL project [13,12], it can be used for an arbitrary assertion language with the techniques presented here.
-When a specification is loaded, all definitions presented in Section 3, Section 4, and Section 5, are automatically generated and all theorems automatically proven by our datatype package.
-Besides the concrete syntax presented throughout this paper, our
+While our datatype package was developed within the HOL-OCL project [BW08, BW06a], it can be used for an arbitrary assertion language with the techniques presented here.
+During loading a specification, all definitions presented in Section 3, Section 4, and Section 5, are automatically generated and all theorems automatically proven by our datatype package.
+Besides the concrete syntax presented throughout this paper, our datatype package is also able to load UML class models (together with an OCL specification) in a standardized exchange format (XMI) used by most CASE tools.